-Exception handling processes
+3. Exception handling processes

 The Investment Policy sets out deal-size limits for various products.
 Various coherence checks have been inserted in the system for ensuring that the appropriate deal size limits are enforced to minimise exceptions.
+Additionally, the Investment Policy lists the value-at-risk (VaR) limits and stop loss limits for different groups.
+It also defines the approval mechanism in case of breach of these limits.

-The scope and nature of risk reporting and/or measurement systems
+Scope and nature of risk reporting and/or measurement systems